crisislab-platform/ingest-deno/readme.md

 Your server should now be running.
 Look at the Usage section for information about web UIs.

-If it says `Unable to find image 'ingest-deno:latest' locally`, then you need to build the image:
+If it says `Unable to find image 'ingest-deno:latest' locally`, then you need to either download the prebuilt image from the [releases tab](https://github.com/crisislab-platform/ingest-deno/releases) or build the image:

 ```bash
 docker build -t ingest-deno .